Modulus of continuity for solutions of non-local heat equations: Non-local heat equation on

-We wish to generate a contradiction to inequality (\ref{eqn_Z_time_derivative2_n}).
+\textbf{Step 3: Coupling-by-reflection and maximum principle bounds.} We wish to generate a contradiction to inequality (\ref{eqn_Z_time_derivative2_n}).
 Simply rearranging the integrands and applying the maximum principle to the result does not work as all terms cancel except $-2\varphi_t$.
 To avoid this problem, our strategy is to introduce $\varphi_t$ into the integrals via condition (c), which will enable us to cancel it out.

 First, we make a change of variables $z=r+x$ (or $z=r+y$), and choose coordinates so that the first standard unit vector in $\R^n$ is given by $e_1=\frac{y-x}{|y-x|}$.
 Then for any vector $r$ in $\R^n$ relative to a reference point $x$, its reflection in the hyperplane through $x$ and perpendicular to the chord $\overline{xy}$ joining $x$ and $y$ is given by